 Associate Membership:

-Any transplant centre fulfilling the criteria for full membership, but not reporting a minimum of MED A data on all patients on an annual basis, can apply for Associate membership.
+Any transplant centre fulfilling the criteria for full membership, but not reporting a minimum of DCF core data on all patients on an annual basis, can apply for Associate membership.

-An Associate member centre has no voting rights and is not eligible to apply for accreditation.
+An Associate member centre has no voting rights .
 These centres can participate in EBMT studies and are eligible for an institutional discount subscription to the Official Journal of the EBMT.
 Individual members of the Associate centre have the same rights as individuals listed within Full member centres the annual fee for Associate membership is 100% of the full membership fee.

 Membership of EBMT centres that do not comply with the rules given above may be suspended or terminated upon decision by the Board.